Products

 Dietary Considerations:

-• Foods to avoid or limit (high-copper foods)
+• Foods to avoid or limit (high-copper foods: shellfish, nuts, chocolate, mushrooms, organ meats)

 • Reading nutrition labels